AnkushSinghGandhi/MemoryTilesGame/README.md

-0) first you have to install pygame with command "pip install pygame"
+0) first you have to install pygame with command "pip3 install pygame"

 1) there aretotal 8 animals